History and Purpose

-Since its inception in 1993, the non-traditional undergraduate program at Trinity International University - Florida (formerly known as EXCEL) was developed with a commitment to provide adult learners with quality Christian higher educational opportunities in the liberal arts and professions in a manner that brings glory to God.
+At the time of its inception in 1993, the non-traditional undergraduate program at Trinity International University - Florida (formerly known as EXCEL) was developed with a commitment to provide adult learners with quality Christian higher educational opportunities in the liberal arts and professions in a manner that brings glory to God.
 Today, the undergraduate program has expanded to include all post-secondary learners and our commitment to quality Christian higher education and glorifying God remains unshakable.
 Trinity Florida's undergraduate programs maximize convenience, relevance, and service to our students while helping them grow as whole individuals through engaging instruction and stretching curricula.
 We are dedicated to providing adults a means to complete degrees that will draw on past experience as well as providing students at any age with the tools needed for lifelong learning.
 It is our desire that those proceeding through our programs will grow spiritually, intellectually, vocationally, and relationally and will have the tools to continue that growth throughout their lives.

 The Mission of Trinity Florida's Undergraduate Program

 The undergraduate programs of Trinity College at Trinity International University - Florida offer unique opportunities for all learners to enhance their professional goals through accelerated education.
 The baccalaureate degree earned by Trinity Florida graduates is the same degree offered through Trinity’s traditional programs and is accredited by the Higher Learning Commission.
 The programs offer a means for busy students to complete their undergraduate degree in a convenient and timely manner.
 Students may enter Trinity Florida's undergraduate programs with or without any number of prior college credits and, by taking accelerated courses one at a time, finish their degree within a manageable time-frame.
 The undergraduate degree programs are comprised of core classes within the major field of study, general education courses, and free electives.
 Students may transfer credit, gain credit by examination, seek credit based on prior experience or job-related learning, or take courses from approved traditional campuses and/or online courses to meet graduation requirements.